zatsepinvl/effective-craft/books/clean-coder.md

 #### The Litany Of Benefits
 - *Certainty*.
 You will write dozens of tests every day.
 If you keep all of them on hand, you will be certain that your code really works.
-- *Defect Injection Rate*.There are several facts of defect reduction by IBM, Microsoft and other companies.
+- *Defect Injection Rate*.
+There are several facts of defect reduction by IBM, Microsoft and other companies.
 - *Courage*.
 When you have a suit of tests that you trust, then you lose all fear of making changes and cleaning code.
 - *Documentation*.
 The unit tests are documents that describe the lowest-level design of the system.
 - *Design*.
 The need to test first forces you to think about good design.